dougbutner/web-4/README.md

 With **pseudonymity**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
 The further back in time a transaction is, the **harder** it is to link it to another transaction with any **certainty**.

 ## **Degradation of Information Fidelity**
 Information fidelity requirements can also be degraded over time.
-For example, when generating a users **biosecret**, it can be assumed that the more time that passes, the more the **bioinformation** of the individual will **change**.
+For example, when generating a users biosecret, it can be assumed that the more time that passes, the more the bioinformation of the individual will change.

 **Biosecrets** are generated from a **range of biometric values**.
 This range of values can be expanded over time.
 The effect is, instead of having one hashed biosecret for eternity, the generation process will create a set of biosecrets from an increasingly **wide range of data**.
 This concept may be needed to keep people in control of their accounts as they age.
 There is considerable work to be done to develop this concept, as each data type has its own complications.